vmakeev/huawei_mesh_router/docs/controls.md

 _Note: these switches are not attached to a specific router device._

 _Note: if the filter is removed in the Primary router, the corresponding switch will be removed from the Home Assistant._

+### Guest network

+Allows you to enable or disable the guest Wi-Fi network.

+Primary router have the following switch:
+* `switch.<integration_name>_guest_network`

+Guest network parameters (name, password, access duration, etc.) can be pre-configured in the router's web interface, or using the [service](services.md#set-up-a-guest-network)

+The switch will not be added to Home Assistant if the router does not support guest Wi-Fi.

 ## Selects